mluis7/xml2xpath/README.md

 :smirk: :satisfied:

 Start by passing the xpath expression of a known element in the tree and get the xpath expression of the elements under it.
 Try these commands over already provided samples:

     ./xml2xpath.sh -a -s "//table[@id[.='t1']]" -l tests/resources/test.html

-Or

     ./xml2xpath.sh -o 'defns=urn:hl7-org:v3' -s '//defns:addr' -x tests/resources/HL7.xml